Jennifer Savage Williams

 - address childhood obesity to attract resources and recognition

-- building, optimizing, and evaluating multi-faceted interventions delivered in multiple settings designed to prevent pediatric obesity
+- Build, optimize, and evaluate multi-faceted interventions delivered in clinical and community settings designed to prevent pediatric obesity

 - 1 R40 MC28317-01-00 United States Department of Health Resources and Services Administration Maternal and Child Health.
 Evaluating Coordination of Care Between Pediatricians and WIC Nutritionists: Early Obesity Prevention for WIC Mothers and Children.
 To examine the effects of an innovative 6 month intervention that coordinates care between primary care providers and the Pennsylvania Special Supplemental Nutrition Program Women, Infants and Children (WIC) to promote responsive parenting and optimize primary prevention of early pediatric obesity.